 BC Income Tax Act s.
 4.69

 BC and other provinces provide a personal non-refundable dividend tax credit for income from Canadian dividends.
 BC's Income Tax Act specifies the dividend tax credits for both eligible and non-eligible dividends as a percentage of the federal gross-up amounts.

-The BC September 2017 Budget proposes to increase the enhanced dividend tax credit from 10% of the taxable dividend to 12%, effective January 1, 2019.
+The BC September 2017 Budget increased the enhanced dividend tax credit from 10% of the taxable dividend to 12%, effective January 1, 2019.
 This relates to the increase in the general corporate income tax rate from 11% to 12% effective January 1, 2018.
 The tables of marginal tax rates show the marginal tax rates for eligible and non-eligible dividends and other income.

 Eligible Dividend Tax Credit Rates:

 For marginal tax rates and thresholds for each year up to the current year, federally and for each province and territory, see the Tables of Marginal Tax Rates.

 See our Tables of Enhanced Dividend Tax Credit Rates for rates for all provinces and territories.